mohityadav0206/RISC-V-Tapeout-chip-program-week-0-/README.md

 # RISC-V-Tapeout-chip-program-week-0-
-Welcome to my journey of RISC-V  this program deals with design , verification and tapeout of a custom processsor based on open source RISC-V instruction set . week-0 contains the design flow of an SoC. the design flow starts with the C level program which is further converted into RTL Level then sub divided into processor and peripherals/IPs.this is the basic SoC design flow which is used to obtain the the GDSII
+Welcome to my journey of RISC-V .
+This program deals with design , verification and tapeout of a custom processsor based on open source RISC-V instruction set .
+Week-0 contains the design flow of an SoC. the design flow starts with the C level program which is further converted into RTL Level then sub divided into processor and peripherals/IPs.this is the basic SoC design flow which is used to obtain the the GDSII .
-# intallation of tools
+# installation of tools
-   1) yosys
+   1) Yosys
    2) Iverilog
    3) GTKWAVE
 # Resizing ubuntu